La Quinta, California: Geography

-La Quinta is located on the floor of the Coachella Valley, and is surrounded almost entirely by the Santa Rosa Mountains.
+La Quinta is located on the floor of the Coachella Valley, and is surrounded on three sides by the Santa Rosa Mountains.
 As the floor of the valley sank, it was covered by the Pacific Ocean.
 Silt deposits from the flow of the Colorado River into the Gulf of California caused the basin to be cut off from the ocean.
 Five hundred years ago, the Colorado River changed its course and the eastern Coachella Valley flooded, leading to the creation of Lake Cahuilla, which was fresh water.

-Santa Rosa Mountains

-The most prominent feature of the La Quinta area is its Santa Rosa Mountains.
-Visitors to Disney California Adventure Park in Anaheim, California, and EPCOT at the Walt Disney World Resort in Bay Lake, Florida, are treated to a brief glimpse of the foothills in one of the park's attractions: Soarin' Over California.
-The "Palm Springs" segment of Soarin' Over California was actually shot at the world-famous PGA West golf complex in La Quinta.
-The Santa Rosa Mountains (California) are nestled against the golf course and can be seen easily in the segment.

-The area is very close to the earthquake-causing San Andreas Fault, with some companies offering jeep tours to the fault line.

 Climate

 The climate of the Coachella Valley is influenced by the surrounding geography.
 High mountain ranges on three sides contribute to its unique and year-round warm climate, with some of the warmest winters west of the Rocky Mountains.
 La Quinta has a warm winter/hot summer climate: Its average annual high temperature is 89.5 °F and average annual low is 62.1 °F but summer highs above 108 °F are common and sometimes exceed 120 °F, while summer night lows often stay above 82 °F. Winters are warm with daytime highs often between 68 and 86 °F. Under 4 in of annual precipitation are average, with over 348 days of sunshine per year.
 The hottest temperature ever recorded there was 125 °F on July 6, 1905.
 The mean annual temperature is 75.8 °F.